 Kenai River Salmon Fisheries

 This popular fishery takes place from late June through July in the marine waters of Cook Inlet just off the mouth of the Kenai River.
-Every year, Alaskans harvest around 100,000 sockeye in this fishery.
+Since 2003, Alaskans harvest between 130,000 and 540,000 sockeye salmon annually in this fishery.

 The Kenai River is a large glacial system draining the central Kenai Peninsula.
 The river begins at Kenai Lake near the community of Cooper Landing and flows approximately 82 miles down to its mouth in Upper Cook Inlet, near the community of Kenai.
 The City of Kenai is approximately 160 highway miles south of Anchorage.